ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 <{{./fixtures/build/su-es256-holder-protected-header.b64.wrapped}}
 Figure: Presentation Header (SU-ES256, JSON, Base64url-Encoded)

-When signed with the holder's presentation key, the resulting signature are:

-<{{./fixtures/build/su-es256-holder-pop.b64.wrapped}}>
-Figure: Holder Proof-of-Possession (SU-ES256, JSON)

-Then by applying selective disclosure of only the given name and age claims (family name and email hidden), we get the following presented JPT in compact serialization:
+We applying selective disclosure of only the given name and age claims (family name and email hidden), and remove the proof components corresponding to these entries.

+Using the selectively disclosed information, we generate the presentation internal representation.
+Using that and the selectively disclosed payloads, we get the following presented JPT in compact serialization:

 <{{./fixtures/build/su-es256-presentation.compact.jwp.wrapped}}>
 Figure: Presentation (SU-ES256, JSON, Compact Serialization)